 Cross Trade Street and turn right.
 As you walk, look down for a marker in the sidewalk for the site of the Thomas Polk home.

-Cornwallis regularly sends out foraging parties to load up supplies, including many free blacks and escaped slaves.
-But they are constantly harassed by local militia (see Battle of the Bees for an example).
-One source written in 1881 “says that the only way they could secure their foraging parties from destruction was for Lord Rawdon to take one-half of the army one day, and Colonel Webster the other half the next day, to protect them from the inhabitants.”
+Cornwallis regularly sends out foraging parties, including many free blacks and escaped slaves, to load up supplies.
+At Polk’s Mill they find 25,000 pounds of flour, according to a lieutenant.[A] But the foragers are constantly harassed by local militia (see the Battle of the Bees for an example).
+To “protect the foraging parties and cattle-drivers” Lord Rawdon takes half the army out one day, and Colonel James Webster the other half the next, a British officer wrote.
 Even within the camp, sentries are subject to Patriot sniping.[c]

 The term, possibly inspired by the Battle of the Bees, is taken up proudly by area residents.
 It is reflected in the city’s crest and in the name of its professional basketball team, the Hornets.